 Credits

 General Education

-College Mathematics 3
+Financial Math 1.5

 Music Theory I 3

-History courses 6
+Any History course 3

 Introduction to Philosophy 3

 Literature of the Western World I & II 6

-Scientific Thought 3
+Scientific Thought 1.5

 Total Credit Hours 62

 Articulation Agreements

 Articulation agreements with the four Wesleyan liberal arts institutions in the United States and with Crandall University in New Brunswick allow students who have earned the A.A.
 (General Education) degree from Kingswood to transfer to one of these institutions with advanced standing and complete a bachelor's degree in as little as an additional two years.
 The Enrolment Office can provide the specific details for each institution.